Home Part 520 - Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law

 § 520.5 Study of law in law school and actual practice.

 (a) General.
-An applicant who has studied law in any law school in any other state or territory of the United States or in the District of Columbia, other than a law school that grants credit for correspondence courses, and has received a degree from such law school that qualifies the applicant to practice law in such state, territory or in the District of Columbia, may qualify to take the New York State bar examination by submitting to the New York State Board of Law Examiners satisfactory proof that:
+An applicant who has studied law in any law school in any other state or territory of the United States or in the District of Columbia, other than an approved law school as defined in section 520.3(b) of this Part, and has received a degree from such law school that qualifies the applicant to practice law in such state, territory or in the District of Columbia, may qualify to take the New York State bar examination by submitting to the New York State Board of Law Examiners satisfactory proof that:

 (1) the applicant possesses the legal education required by this Part;

-(2) the applicant's course of study complies with the instructional, course of study, and academic calendar requirements of section 520.3(c) through (e) of this Part; and
+(2) the applicant's course of study complies with the instructional requirements of section 520.3(c) through (e) of this Part and with the curriculum, academic program and academic calendar requirements for an approved law school; and

 (3) while admitted to the bar in the highest court in any state or territory of the United States or in the District of Columbia, the applicant has actually practiced therein for at least five years of the seven years immediately preceding the application to sit for the bar examination.